Homological stability of topological moduli spaces: Homological stability for modules over braided monoidal categories

-\begin{rem} The combination of \cref{lemma:equivalenttosimplicialsets} and \ref{remark:coefficientsgroupoid} implies a version of \cref{theorem:constant} and \ref{theorem:twisted} that is phrased entirely in terms of discrete categories and semi-simplicial sets, since the connectivity of the canonical resolution can be tested on the spaces of destabilizations $W_\bullet(A)$ (see \cref{remark:connectivityresolutionbyspacesofdestabilization}).
-This provides a simplified toolkit for proving homological stability for graded modules over braided monoidal categories with a stabilizing object $X$ for which the multiplication $\mapwoshort{(\ \_\oplus X)}{\aut(B)}{\aut(B\oplus X)}$ is injective for all objects $B$ of finite degree. \end{rem}
+\begin{rem} Since the connectivity of the canonical resolution can be tested on the spaces of destabilisations $W_\bullet(A)$ (see \cref{remark:connectivityresolutionbyspacesofdestabilisation}), Lemmas~\ref{lemma:equivalenttosimplicialsets} and~\ref{remark:coefficientsgroupoid} imply a version of Theorems~\ref{theorem:constant} and~\ref{theorem:twisted} that is phrased entirely in terms of (discrete) categories and semi-simplicial sets.
+This provides a simplified toolkit for proving homological stability for graded modules over braided monoidal categories with a stabilising object $X$ for which the multiplication $\mapwoshort{(-\oplus X)}{\aut(B)}{\aut(B\oplus X)}$ is injective for all objects $B$ of finite degree. \end{rem}